ibm-cloud-docs/vpc/vpn-limitations.md

    Creating a route in an ingress routing table with a next hop being a VPN gateway connection is not supported.
    {: note}

+## Known issue
+{: #known-issues-vpn-gateway}

-* *Known issue:* Patch peer address or FQDN issue - If the `local.ike_identities` and `peer.ike_identity` are not set explicitly when you created the VPN gateway connection, when you `PATCH` `peer.address` or `peer.fqdn` they will be changed to match the updated value, instead of being left unchanged.
+* Patch peer address or FQDN issue - If the `local.ike_identities` and `peer.ike_identity` are not set explicitly when you created the VPN gateway connection, when you `PATCH` `peer.address` or `peer.fqdn` they will be changed to match the updated value, instead of being left unchanged.
 Conversely, if the `local.ike_identities` and `peer.ike_identity` are set explicitly when you created the VPN gateway connection, they cannot be changed without deleting the VPN gateway connection.